 Start & Finish: Skipton

-Accommodation: Situated just a 5-minute stroll along the canal path to the centre of Skipton town, this small restaurant hotel offers quiet, comfortable and pleasant bright rooms with spaces to relax.
+Accommodation: Situated just a 5-minute stroll along the canal path to the centre of Skipton town

 Introducing the moors, hills, rivers and dales of Yorkshire, your cycle ride gets underway from Skipton.
-The ride starts through the lovely village of Embsay and then with a long hillclimb up to 300m /984 feet along Barden Road giving superb views across Embsay Moor and as far as Ilkley Moor.
-You then descend to the babbling beauty of the River Wharfe and Wharfedale town.
 You pass charming Appletreewick, essentially a medieval village with gorgeous stone cottages reflecting the limestone nature of the surrounding geology.
 Indeed some of the buildings seem to have grown out of the ground having been there since the 12th century.
 Perhaps pause at the pub, the beautiful ivy covered Craven Arms with a long trestle table terrace.
 Then, continue cycling along the river as it flows through Burnsall, a dramatic village with an imposing stone bridge, as well as a Grammar School built in 1601.
-Have a riverside break here before ascending Elberton Hill, your last major climb of the day before a gentle downhill into the village of Airton.
-Join the River Aire in Upper Airedale and continue up through Kirkby Malham to reach the popular village of Malham.
+Have a riverside break here before ascending Elberton Hill, your last major climb of the day before a gentle downhill to join the River Aire, and continue up through Kirkby Malham to reach the popular village of Malham.

 A cycle ride deep into the Yorkshire Dales is scheduled for today.
 Prepare for about 15km (9.3 miles) of wild and remote riding before you reach the first village!
 Steeply ascend Malham Rakes to the rippling waters of the glacial Malham Tarn.
 You now have some quiet hilly moorland riding before descending into Stainforth - the ancient Stony Ford once a colliery town on the river Ribble.
 Following the river, your bike ride passes the old milling village of Langcliffe before you arrive in Settle.